whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 In the 1930s, when American dentist Weston Price visited many healthy nations around the world, he wrote, "few impressions can be more vivid than that of the absence of prisons and asylums."[xxx-nutr phys gen|phys ment moral deter]

-Benjamin Franklin seemed equally surprised by healthy nations he visited in the 1700s: "All their government is by Counsel of the Sages.
+Benjamin Franklin seemed equally impressed by healthy nations he visited in the 1700s: "All their government is by Counsel of the Sages.
 There is no Force; there are no Prisons, no officers to compel Obedience, or inflict Punishment."[xxx-lies my teacher told me|p108]

 Indeed, Haudenosaunee writers noted, "We have no jails and do not need them."[xxx-basic call to consciousness|p49]